yitzchak/nontrivial-gray-streams/README.md

 > This generic function is superfluous.
 The statement that "for a
 > window using variable-width characters, the column number isn't very
 > meaningful" is just not true.
-The real valued column numbers are
+Real valued column numbers are
-> explicitly permitted in the specification of the pretty
+> explicitly permitted in the specification of the pretty printer and
+> are very useful in the typesetting of variable-width characters,
+> especially when STREAM-ADVANCE-TO-COLUMN can move to real valued
+> columns using a mechanism other then the insertion of spaces.
+Most
-> printer.
-Most implementations of the pretty printer assemble the
+> implementations of the pretty printer assemble the output text into
-> output text into string buffer and interpret the index of character
+> a string buffer and interpret the index of the characters to be
-> in the number to be related to the column number.
-In other words
+> related to the column number.
+In other words they do not allow for
-> they do not allow for the possibility of real value columns, but it
+> the possibility of real valued columns that are not non-negative
-> is possible to create an implementation of the pretty printer that
+> integers.
+But it is possible to create an implementation of the
-> can typeset using variable-width characters.
-For example, see
+> pretty printer that can typeset using variable-width characters,
-> [Inravina][].
+> i.e. [Inravina][].
 Furthermore, [STREAM-LINE-COLUMN][] has already
 > specified that the first column at the start of a line is to be
-> numbered 0.
+> numbered 0 which implies that STREAM-START-LINE-P will always just
+> be equivalent to `(eql column 0)`.

 ## STREAM-WRITE-STRING
 [Generic Function]